 About me

-I am fascinated by how we form beliefs to make sense of our experiences.
-Broadly, my research focuses on the ways in which what and how we remember influences these beliefs.
+I am fascinated by how we construct beliefs to make sense of our experiences – and how these beliefs can fall out of sync with consensus reality (as in delusions, conspiracy beliefs, overgeneralized beliefs related to traumatic experiences).
+In particular, my research focuses on the ways in which our beliefs are influenced by what and how we remember.